patonlab/wSterimol/README.md

 wSterimol [[id 1, id 3, id 4, id 5],[id 3, id 4, id 5, id 2]], 1, 3
 ```

 The different scripts will be called one after another.
 If there is an error, it will show up immediately.
+Note that the atom selections in dihedrals must be bonded for the script to work.
+Use the 'bond' keyword if that is not the case.
 When the calculation is finished, “wSterimol finished” message should appear.
 In your working folder, two new files and one folder should have appeared as well. “temp” folder contains all the conformers in PDB format. “weighted.txt” contains the wSterimol values.
 The (abbreviated) output in "weighted.txt" shows the following:

 ```
 Structures                   E (kcal/mol)  L1 (A)  B1 (A)  B5 (A)    (%)